zoeyliu18/zoeyliu18.github.io/_pages/publications.md

 <b>[Predicting pragmatic discourse features in the language of adults with autism spectrum disorders](https://aclanthology.org/2021.acl-srw.29/)</b><br>
 Christine Yang, Duanchen Liu, Qingyun Yang, <b>Zoey Liu</b> and Emily Prud'hommeaux <br>
-In <i>Proceedings of the Student Research Workshop at The Joint Conference of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (ACL-IJCNLP 2021)</i>.
+In <i>Proceedings of the Student Research Workshop at The Joint Conference of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing</i>.

 <b>[Predicting cross-linguistic adjective order with information gain](https://aclanthology.org/2021.findings-acl.83/)</b><br>
 William Dyer, Richard Futrell, <b>Zoey Liu</b> and Gregory Scontras <br>
-In <i>Findings of the Joint Conference of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (ACL-IJCNLP 2021)</i>.
+In <i>Findings of the Joint Conference of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing</i>.

 <b>[Morphological Segmentation for Seneca](https://www.aclweb.org/anthology/2021.americasnlp-1.10/)</b> <br>
 <b>Zoey Liu</b>, Robbie Jimerson and Emily Prud’hommeaux <br>
-In <i>Proceedings of The First Workshop on NLP for Indigenous Languages of the Americas (AmericasNLP)</i>.
+In <i>Proceedings of The First Workshop on NLP for Indigenous Languages of the Americas</i>.

 <b>[English Negative Constructions and Communicative Functions in Child Language](https://escholarship.org/uc/item/0kj5j80c)</b> <br>
 <b>Zoey Liu</b> and Masoud Jasbi <br>